wendy-wtxu/temporal-search/README.md

 ## The Problem

-LLMs lack reliable temporal awareness in search scenarios.
+LLMs often fail to account for time when generating search queries.
 When a user asks about "League of Legends results", the model generates a search query without any year or season constraint, and the search engine returns SEO-heavy articles from years ago instead of this season's matches.

 Common failure modes:
 - **Missing time anchor** — "recent match" could mean today or 3 years ago to the model